 Deja Murray

 UCF junior majoring in Civil Engineering with minors in Spanish and Marketing.
 A creative at heart, Deja blends her technical studies with a passion for art, design, and connecting through collaboration.
+Deja is passionate about the issue of mental health and shares: “Raising mental health awareness today means we can reach more people and help them build healthy coping strategies that will stay with them for life.”

 -